jy-canucks1/Janggi/README.md

 ## Online mode

-1. Select Online mode
+1. Select Online mode.
-2. Create the Session(server side) and Wait for the user joining the session(client side)
+2. Create the Session(server side) and Wait for the user joining the session(client side).

 ![K-012](https://github.com/jy-canucks1/Janggi/assets/84373345/f3a516db-4d76-4ece-9d90-b76d7a41be32)